tejaswasule/Magnolia-v6.0-Light-Module-with-dual-theme-/withTheme/README.md

 Step 6 : Then go to Apps ==>Site==>Theme node then change attribute name to 'main-theme' or 'another-theme'

-Step 7 : Follow step 6 to change the theme again.
+Step 7 : Folow step 6 to change the theme again.